 FULL CYCLE

-‘Full- Cycle’, will look at the cycling history of Forest Gate, which was an important cycling epicentre in the late 19thcentury, as the gateway to Epping Forest.
+‘Full Cycle’, will look at the cycling history of Forest Gate, which was an important cycling epicentre in the late 19th century, as the gateway to Epping Forest.
 This unique heritage will be explored through the lens of Edward Ernest Etty, better known as Ted.
-At 95 years old, he has owned Etty & Tyler motor & cycle repair shop in Newham since the 1950s.
+At 95 years old, he has owned Etty & Tyler motorcycle & bicycle repair shop in Upton Lane, E7, since the 1950s.

 Ted has lived and worked in Newham most of his life and witnessed over 70 years of changing socio-political and cultural trends from a two-wheel perspective.
 The project will create a fascinating documentary film, ‘Mechanically Minded’ preserving Ted’s legacy.

 Full-Cycle will use stop frame animation to explore cycling with primary school children and work with cycling organisations, community groups and Newham Archives to collect anecdotes, photographs and memorabilia.
-This archive of fascinating material, intertwined with Ted’s stories, will inform an immersive ‘Full-Cycle QR bike trail’, celebrating local heritage and get people peddling.
+This archive of fascinating material, intertwined with Ted’s stories, will inform an immersive ‘Full-Cycle QR bike trail’, celebrating local heritage and promoting active travel.

 Ted Quote: